maelfabien/Multimodal-Emotion-Recognition/README.md

 Don't hesitate to ⭐ the repo if you enjoy our work !

+I'm displaying some ads to help maintain this repository (I am working on a major update), if the product below looks interesting to you, don't hesitate to click :)

 <a href="https://tracking.gitads.io/?repo=Multimodal-Emotion-Recognition"><img src="https://images.gitads.io/Multimodal-Emotion-Recognition" alt="Illustration"/></a>

 ## In a nutshell